Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 SELECTION CRITERIA

-The artist will be selected by a panel including representatives that Identify as Sḵwx̱wú7mesh Úxwumixw and VCH.
+The artist will be selected by a panel including VCH staff and representatives of Sḵwx̱wú7mesh Úxwumixw and Líl̓wat Nation.
 The panel will review the submissions and select the artist.
 The artist will then be notified and scheduled to meet with the team to discuss the artwork.
-Note: preference may be given to applicants who have not been awarded a VCH artwork project contract in the last six months.
+Note: Preference may be given to applicants who have not been awarded a VCH artwork project contract previously or in the last six months.

 Artistic knowledge based on samples provided